On the duality between homological quantum codes of a hypermap and its dual hypermap: Quantum codes of dual hypermaps

-Again, there is a little difference in above conditions from those in \cite{Martin}, which clarifies singular situations where \(i=\sigma(i)\).
-Figure \ref{fig:8} shows the picture of both dual hypermap (with darts drawn in sky-blue and vertex in purple.) and curves constructed by Pradeep (Here, dart 3,11,6 are in the set \(S\) of special darts, we draw their corresponding curves as dashed line which means that they will finally be erased.), based on the original hypermap of Figure \ref{fig:1}.
-We can immediately see from Figure \ref{fig:8} that the hypergraph of the dual hypermap and graph of Pradeep's surface code are dual to each other in the sense of cell-complex, simply speaking, Pradeep's surface codes are just dual graphs of the dual hypermap with some curves erased!
-Is that always the case?
-No, notice that when drawing Pradeep's curves, there is still some freedom under the constraints of section 2.3 which makes it possible to draw them so that curve \(i\) do not cross dart \(i\) in the dual hypermap \(H^*\) or there are more than one intersections of curve \(i\) with the hypergraph \(\Gamma^*\).
-On the contrary, the same freedom also allows what we want, i.e, we have \begin{theorem} We can construct Pradeep's surface code of the hypermap \(H=(\Sigma,\Gamma)\) by dualizing the graph \(\Gamma^*\) of the dual hypermap \(H^*=(\Sigma_{op},\Gamma^*)\) and erase the curves that intersect the darts of \(H^*\) whose label i belongs to \(S\). \end{theorem} where we kept the vertices of \(\Gamma\) as vertices of Pradeep's curve during dualization, if not, we would have a surface code that is equivalent to Pradeep's surface code in a similar sense which we'll talk about in the next paragraph.
-The combinatorial hypermap corresponds to \(H^*\) are easily seen to be \((\alpha',\sigma')=(\alpha^{-1},\alpha^{-1}\sigma)\) and we have \(((\alpha')',(\sigma')')=(\alpha,\sigma)\), which suggests that in topological hypermap level, we may also have:
+There are a few differences in above conditions from those in \cite{Martin}, these small modifications is used to deal situations like \(i=\sigma(i)\).
+See Appendices B and C for more on these singular situations.
+Figure \ref{fig:8} shows the picture of both dual hypermap \(H^*\) (with darts drawn in sky-blue and vertex in purple.) and Pradeep's curves of $H$ (in red), based on the original hypermap of Figure \ref{fig:1}.
+Here, darts 3, 11, 6 are in the set \(S\) of special darts, we draw their corresponding curves as dashed line which means that they will finally be erased.
+We can immediately see from Figure \ref{fig:8} that the hypergraph of the dual hypermap and the graph (1-skeleton) of Pradeep's surface code (including those erased curves) are dual to each other in the sense of cell-complex. \begin{theorem} We can construct Pradeep's surface code of the hypermap \(H=(\Sigma,\Gamma)\) by dualizing the graph \(\Gamma^*\) of the dual hypermap \(H^*=(\Sigma_{op},\Gamma^*)\) and erase the curves that intersect the darts of \(H^*\) whose label i belongs to \(S\). \end{theorem} \begin{proof} For any $i\in{B_n}$ , we deform the piecewise smooth curve which consists of dart $i$ and dart $\alpha^{-1}(i)$ of $H$ to a smooth curve inside the face $f_{\owns{i}}$, with its end points $v_i$ and $v_{\alpha^{-1}(i)}$ fixed.
+Now, due to the fifth conditions above that $H^*$ should satisfy, there is one and only one intersection of the curve with the dart $i$ of $H^*$ at the early stage of the deformation, and we stop here, then we has obtained the desired Pradeep's curves. \end{proof} As permutarions on the common label set $B_n$, the combinatorial hypermap corresponds to \(H^*\) are easily seen to be \((\alpha',\sigma')=(\alpha^{-1},\alpha^{-1}\sigma)\) and we have \(((\alpha')',(\sigma')')=(\alpha,\sigma)\), which suggests that in topological hypermap level, we may also have: